 Alex's Traveller Tip

-If you're staying less than a week in Rome, the best option for getting around by metro is to buy single tickets as you travel.
-For a trip of seven days or more, it's worth buying a one-week ticket.
+If you are staying less than a week in Rome, the best option for getting around on the metro is to buy single tickets as you travel.
+For a trip of seven days or more, it is worth buying a week's ticket.

-Rome is connected by three subway lines: A, B and C. More information below:
+Rome is served by three subway lines: A, B and C:

 - Line A (orange): the line with metro stops at the most popular places in the city.
 Cipro for the Vatican Museums, Ottaviano for St. Peter's Basilica, Flaminio for Villa Borghese, Barberini for the Trevi Fountain, and Vittorio Emanuele for Santa Maria Maggiore, among others.

-- Line B (blue): this line is best for visiting monuments and ruins, with stops such as Colosseo for the Colosseum, the Roman Forum, the Baths of Caracalla, and Circo Massimo for the Circus Maximus.
-Lines A and B intersect at Termini Station, Rome's main train station and the destination of most buses coming from the airport.
+- Line B (blue): this line is more for monuments and ruins, with stops such as Colosseo for the Colosseum, the Roman Forum, the Baths of Caracalla, and Circo Massimo for the Circus Maximus.
+Lines A and B intersect at Termini station, Rome's main train station and the destination of most buses coming from the airport.

 - Line C (green): being the most recently opened line, it will probably be the one you will take the least.
 It runs from Monte Clodio/Mazzini to Lodi, but not all stops are operational as the line is still under construction.

-One thing that can be a bit confusing when taking the metro line B in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one going to Bufalotta and the other to Casal Monastero.
+One thing that can be a bit confusing when taking the B metro line in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one heading to Bufalotta and one to Casal Monastero.